The Incredible Hulk (1978 TV series): Television films

 Despite the apparent death of the Hulk in the 1990 film, another Hulk television movie was planned, Revenge of the Incredible Hulk.
 It was rumored that in this film the Hulk would be able to talk after being revived with Banner's mind, and that it was abandoned because of Bill Bixby's death from cancer in November 1993.
 However, Gerald Di Pego (writer/executive producer of The Trial of the Incredible Hulk, The Death of the Incredible Hulk, and Revenge of the Incredible Hulk) revealed that the film was canceled before Bixby's health began to decline, owing to disappointing ratings for Death of, and that Banner was to have been revived without the ability to change into the Hulk at all, reverting to (still non-speaking) Hulk form only in the film's final act.

-Home media
+Home media and streaming

 Universal released all 5 seasons on DVD in Region 1 from 2006 to 2008; a complete series DVD set was also released.
+The Complete Series also became available for Streaming on Tubi in May 2026.

 Fabulous Films released The Incredible Hulk - The Complete Series on DVD in the UK on September 30, 2008.
-They subsequently released the complete series (not including the three post-series TV movies) on Blu-ray in December 2016.
+They subsequently released the complete series (excluding the three post-series TV movies) on Blu-ray in December 2016.